bredelings/BAli-Phy/PLAN.md

    reference-return behavior are clear.
 Rename to `_legacy` only if the churn is modest; otherwise keep temporary suffix comments current.

-4. Replace non-evaluator `expression_at()` uses when they are assertions, comparisons, or internal checks rather than explicit legacy display/API boundaries.
-Good small candidates are the interchangeability assertions in MCMC/reroot code; graph display can stay legacy longer.
+4. Decide whether `regs_maybe_different_value()` should compare
+   `Runtime::Exp` directly or keep using legacy expression equality for now.
+   Graph display can stay legacy longer because it intentionally prints expression-shaped output.

 5. Continue caller migration in focused batches: remaining `context_ptr` callers, then SMC helper functions that still require `EVector` /